micro-nova/AmpliPi/docs/DEVELOPING.md

   * Analog Audio input

 ## Developing with a mocked out controller on a debian based os
-This is the aimplest way to develop new features for AmpliPi without an AmpliPi controller.
+This is the simplest way to develop new features for AmpliPi without an AmpliPi controller.
 Optionally you can install some streaming sources for partial streaming testing.
 1. Checkout this repo
 1. (Optional) Install streaming os dependencies with `./scripts/configure.py --os-deps`.